ltrgoddard/thesis/bibl.markdown

 'Manifesto---I', *Blast*, 1, pp. 11--28

 'Manifesto---II', *Blast*, 1, pp. 30--43

+Marcuse, Herbert, *One-Dimensional Man: Studies in the Ideology of Advanced Industrial Society* (Boston: Beacon, 1964)

 Marriott, D.S., 'An Introduction to the Poetry of J.H.
 Prynne (1962--1977)' (unpublished doctoral thesis, University of Sussex, 1993)